History of radar: Netherlands

-The prototype had a peak-power of 1 kW, and used a pulse length of 2 to 3 μs with a 10- to 20 kHz PRF.
+The system had a peak-power of 1 kW, and used a pulse length of 2 to 3 μs with a 10- to 20 kHz PRF.
 The receiver was a super-heterodyne type using Acorn tubes and a 6 MHz IF stage.
 The antenna consisted of 4 rows of 16 half-wave dipoles backed by a 3- by 3-meter mesh screen.
 The operator used a bicycle-type drive to rotate the antenna and the elevation could be changed using a hand crank.

-Several sets were completed, and one was put into operation on the Malieveld in The Hague just before the Netherlands fell to Germany in May 1940.
-The set worked well, spotting enemy aircraft during the first days of fighting.
-To prevent capture, operating units and plans for the system were destroyed.
-Von Weiler and Max Staal fled to England aboard one of the last ships able to leave with a set of mechanical and electric drawings of the M39.
-Via another route, two disassembled transmitter/receiver sets arrived in England.
-Later, Gratama [* other sources show that he stayed behind as director of the PTT Physics Laboratory group] and van Leeuwen also escaped to England.
+In 1940, several were deployed on the Malieveld.
+Von Weiler and Max Staal fled to England with two sets.

 Based on the electric listening device sets, Van Weiler and Staal developed a Range and Direction Finder ("radar") for the two Hazemeijer fire control units controlling the twin-mounted Bofors 400 mm guns of the HNLMS Isaac Sweers.
 The set was called RDF 289.

 France

-In 1927, French physicists Camille Gutton and Emile Pierret experimented with magnetrons and other devices generating wavelengths going down to 16 cm.
-Camille's son, Henri Gutton, was with the Compagnie générale de la télégraphie sans fil (CSF) where he and Robert Warneck improved his father's magnetrons.
+The late 1920s founders of French radar include Pierre David, who studied meter wavelength reflections, Camille Gutton, who studied 16 centimeter reflections, Émile Girardeau, and Maurice Ponte.
+In 1932, Henri Gutton and Robert Warneck collaborated in producing a 80 centimeter magnetron.
+In 1934, David detected Doppler interference from passing aircraft using a 4 meter centimeter continuous wave transmitter, which he called barrage électromagnétique.

 In 1934, following systematic studies on the magnetron, the research branch of the CSF, headed by Maurice Ponte, submitted a patent application for a device designed to detect obstacles using continuous radiation of ultra-short wavelengths produced by a magnetron.
 These were still CW systems and depended on Doppler interference for detection.
 However, as most modern radars, antennas were collocated.
 The device was measuring distance and azimuth but not directly as in the later "radar" on a screen (1939).
 Still, this was the first patent of an operational radio-detection apparatus using centimetric wavelengths.

-The system was tested in late 1934 aboard the cargo ship Oregon, with two transmitters working at 80 cm and 16 cm wavelengths.
-Coastlines and boats were detected from a range of 10–12 nautical miles.
-The shortest wavelength was chosen for the final design, which equipped the liner as early as mid-1935 for operational use.